wp-plugins/quatriceps/readme.txt

 When a student submits a problem, a formatted solution is retrieved from a remote server.
 Quatriceps operations and output will emphasize instructional solutions.
 Tetragy welcomes requests for new operations that may be specific to a user or organization.

-Addition is displayed with carries.
-Displaying carries with subtraction is optional.
-Multiplication and division are displayed 'longhand'.
 See the Tetragy Quatriceps API page for all currently supported operations.
+A demo is available at http://wp.tetragy.com/quatriceps.

 == Installation ==

-A Tetragy ID is necessary and may be obtained from https://tetragy.com/.
-Accounts are necessary to allocate resources and prevent abuse of user and network services.

-1. Download and extract the Wordpress Quatriceps zip file to your `/wp-content/plugins/` directory.
+1. Download and extract the Simple-MathJax and Quatriceps zip file to your `/wp-content/plugins/` directory.
-2. Whitelist your server IP addresses or disable enforcing at https://math.tetragy.com/user.
-Requests from unlisted IPs with IP enforcing enabled *will be rejected*.
-3. Visit the Quatriceps settings page of your Wordpress site to configure your ID.
-This is found under Plugins.
-4. Use Shortcode in your posts to include a Quatriceps operation.
+2. Use Shortcode in your posts to include a Quatriceps operation.
 For example: `[quatriceps com="addition"]`.
-For additional information about Shortcode visit http://codex.wordpress.org/Shortcode.

 == Frequently Asked Questions ==

 = How much does it cost ? =

-All computation requests with optional PDF output are free but will be branded.
+All computation requests with optional PDF output are free.

 = Do I need to install anything else on my server ? =

 No, Wordpress and the Quatriceps plugin are the only software requirements.

-= How do I prevent spam submissions ? =

-With Recaptcha you can help prevent spam and other abuse of your Tetragy account.
-Configure the public and private key settings to automatically add a Recaptcha form to all your widgets.

-= Why is it recommended to whitelist my IP address ? =

-To prevent unauthorized use of your Tetragy account.
-If IP enforcing is disabled, all requests made with your numeric ID will be deducted from your account.
-By default, enforcing is enabled.

 = Where can I try a demo ? =